transpocamp/transportationcamp.org/events/florida2019/index.markdown

 ---
 [#SmartMiami](https://twitter.com/hashtag/SmartMiami) presents Transportation Camp Florida, a 2 day program of groundbreaking tours, best practice presentations, an attendee driven Unconference and a VIP reception around the theme of “Sustainable Transportation: The Future is Now”

-🚨 RESCHEDULED FOR APRIL! 🚨
+🚨 RESCHEDULED FOR MAY 9 AND 10! 🚨

 Several State agencies have been working on Hurricane Michael recovery still and have asked us to move T-Camp to April so they can participate.